epfl-ada/ada-2024-project-metal2024/README.md

 ### Methods : Implementation of the research questions :

 To analyze the transformation of film genres over time, we employed standard data analysis tools and methodologies seen in class.
-The process began with with basic exploration of the raw data and it's missing values and later followed by preprocessing which removed incomlete data or completed it using the IMDB dataset, especially to add ratings information.
+The process began with basic exploration of the raw data and it's missing values and later followed by preprocessing which removed incomplete data or completed it using the IMDB dataset, especially to add ratings information.
 Theme evolution and Rating analysis were mostly done using standard Data vizualization techniques and dynamic graphs for the website were generated using plotly.

 Text processing techniques, such as tokenization, stop-word removal, and lemmatization, were applied to film summaries to generate word clouds for each historical period, highlighting the dominant themes and keywords.
 For the causal inference analysis, we utilized statistical models to explore relationships between key variables derived from plots, deriving named entities such as Organization or Location.